GovNFT/contracts/README.md

 ### GovNFT

 - Lock Recipient and Approved Operators

   - can claim vested tokens
   - can delegate the voting power of all unclaimed and locked tokens
   - can sweep airdropped tokens to a recipient
   - can split its lock to another entity

+- GovNFT owner
+  - when owner is not the factory, only the owner can create locks
+  - when the owner is the factory, anyone can create locks

 ### Vault